Last updated: January 18, 2023.

 The costs are slightly higher in the UK (between $0.0028 and $0.045, on average), primarily due to higher electricity costs.

-These toaster electricity cost figures are for the cost per use, and assume the average kWh rate in the US, and UK as of early 2022 – specifically 16 cents in the US, and 28 cents (USD) in the UK, according to statista.com.
+These toaster electricity cost figures are for the cost per use, and assume a typical kWh rate in the US, and UK as of 2023 – specifically 16 cents in the US, and 28 cents (USD) in the UK, according to statista.com.

 Toaster electricity costs range from $0.08 to $0.29 per hour in the US ($0.18 is the average, and $0.12 is the most common), assuming continued operation at max draw.